Classical Ciphers

 Lesson Learned

 In general, once the key has been fixed, we obtain a function from plaintext to ciphertext.
-This function should NOT be a linear function.
+This function should NOT be a linear transformation.

-Modern standards require a cipher should resist to known-plaintext attacks.
+Modern standards require that a cipher should resist to known-plaintext attacks.

 If we combine an operation providing diffusion (as Hill) with some elements of confusion (as a non-linear substitution) we can obtain a strong cipher.

-This naturally brings us to the more modern Substitution-Permutation-Network (SPN) design for ciphers (e.g. Feistel).
+This naturally brings to the more modern Substitution-Permutation-Network (SPN) design introduced by Shannon and later implemented by Feistel.

-We consider each block of a polyalphabetic cipher as a single word of a substitution cipher where the substitution is driven by some sort of algorithm.
+Consider each block of a polyalphabetic cipher as a single word of a substitution cipher where the substitution is driven by some algorithm.

 Doing such substitution algorithmically we are not using the entire possibilities for the mapping between the plaintext and ciphertext (|K| < |A|!).

-For example, with Vigenere cipher with blocks of 64 bits (keylen = 64) we have a keyspace of 2^64 and not (2^64)! as for a substitution cipher derived from a permutation table
+For example, with Vigenere cipher with blocks of 64 bits (key length = 64) we have a keyspace of 2⁶⁴ and not 2⁶⁴! as for a generic substitution cipher derived from a permutation table.

 When using a particular key then such a key is reused over the whole plaintext set.
-With a polyalphabetic cipher is not possible to have a mapping where we apply to two different blocks two different keys.
-Well, to be fair is possible to extend the block cipher to use different keys a la Vigenere cipher but we’ve just moved the problem forward since this is just equivalent to an algorithmic substitution cipher with a bigger alphabet.
+With a true polyalphabetic cipher should not be possible to have a mapping where we apply to two different blocks the same key.

 References